Functions

 Assigning labels to messages

-When handling a pivotal moment in a stack, say a question received a specific response, it can be useful to add a label to a message.
+When handling a pivotal moment in a journey, say a question received a specific response, it can be useful to add a label to a message.
 This allows it to be included in collections set up specifically to track messages with one or more labels applied.

 Adding a label can be achieved with the add_label()